Signs of roof replacement damage

 Roofing

-If you notice any of these issues, it's best to have a professional roofing contractor inspect your roof to determine if a full replacement is necessary.
-They can assess the extent of the damage and provide recommendations on the best course of action.
+If you're experiencing any of these issues, it's important to have a professional roofing contractor inspect your roof to determine the extent of the damage and provide recommendations for repair or replacement.
+Ignoring these signs can lead to further damage and more costly repairs down the line.

 Step-by-Step Guide